Agilack/cowstick-ums-g0/readme.md

 License
 -------

 This project is OpenHardware.
-The hardware stugg is published under terms of the Creative Commons ShareAlike license (CC-by-SA) see hardware/License.md.
+The hardware stuff is published under terms of the Creative Commons ShareAlike license (CC-by-SA) see [hardware/License.md](hardware/License.md).
-The embedded firmware is published under terms of the GNU Lesser General Public License (LGPL) version 3 see firmware/License.md.
+The embedded firmware is published under terms of the GNU Lesser General Public License (LGPL) version 3 see [firmware/License.md](firmware/License.md).